HuanYin94/radar-to-lidar-place-recognition/README.md

 And also, another related implementation is avaliable at [DiSCO](https://github.com/MaverickPeter/DiSCO-pytorch).

+We also propose an end-to-end radar tracking method on lidar maps.
+Please refer to [RaLL](https://github.com/ZJUYH/RaLL) for details.

 ## TODO

 Make the original data and lidar filter files avaliable.